What is a Tied Agent?

 - Personal questionnaires and documentation for shareholders, directors and employees of the Tied Agent who will provide Investment Services

 It’s then in the discretion of the national regulator to ask further questions, documents and clarifications.
-It’s usually a fast procedure, taking just a few months to finalise but if your operations fit in this scenario, it’s definitely worth considering moving ahead.
-As a Tied Agent, you will learn a lot about the target audience, the regulatory framework and if it makes sense to invest and do this on your own (get your own license).
+It’s usually a fast procedure, taking just a few months to finalise but if your operations fit in this scenario, it’s definitely worth taking it into consideration.
+As a Tied Agent, you will learn a lot about the EU target audience, the EU regulatory framework and if it makes sense to invest and get a full license of your own.

 What does it cost to apply for a Tied Agent registration?

 Firstly you need to find the Investment Firm willing to tie itself with your operations.
-Not all licensed brokers will want to do this, especially if they don’t have enough information regarding who they are tying with and that of course that this new partnership, will not jeopardise/burn their license.
+Not all licensed brokers will want to do this, especially if they don’t have enough information regarding who they are tying with and that this new partnership, will not jeopardise/burn their license.

 Lastly, the Tied agent will need to employ a Head of Reception and Transmission that needs to be a certified professional (in the case of Cyprus, the employee needs to be registered in CySEC’s Public Register of Certified Persons (the “Public Register”) which has a salary cost as well as a small application cost, for the regulator to approve the person.